T he Gallagher Academy for

 Piper's speaking about an operation in Russia against the FSB is a reference to her actions

-in the Charmed Role Reversal episode
+Charmed Role Reversal story

 The Witch Who Went Out Into The Cold.